ryguigas0/dev-courses-scrapping/README.md

-# dev-cource-scrapping
+# dev-course-scrapping

-Udemy and YouTube programming course webscrapping and API
+Udemy and YouTube programming courses webscrapping and API